vincentsijben/vjmotion-processing/docs/arduinocontrols.md

 ## Examples
-You can find all these examples in `Processing -> File - Examples - Contributed Libraries - BPM timings - ArduinoControls`.
+You can find all these examples in `Processing -> File - Examples - Contributed Libraries - VJMotion - ArduinoControls`.

 <table width="100%">
   <tr>